One of Us (2017 film)

 One of Us is a 2017 documentary feature film that chronicles the lives of three ex-Hasidic Jews from Brooklyn.
 The film was directed by Heidi Ewing and Rachel Grady, who also created the documentary Jesus Camp.
 One of Us opened at the Toronto International Film Festival in September 2017, and was distributed the following month of October via Netflix, which also financed the film.

 Synopsis

 The film follows the lives of three ex-members of Brooklyn's Hasidic community: Ari Hershkowitz, Luzer Twersky, and Etty Ausch.
 Each struggles with being ostracized from their former community and families, while revealing how they came to leave.
 The film also reveals their experience with religious doubt, as well as with both domestic abuse and childhood sexual abuse.
 Some receive support from ex-Haredi organizations such as Footsteps, while others work to find a footing in the secular world.
-The film also follows counselor Chani Getter in her work with helping former ultra-Orthodox individuals settle into the outside world.
+The film also follows counselor Chani Getter in their work with helping former ultra-Orthodox individuals settle into the outside world.